russell-n/oldape/documentation/source/developer/connections/sshconnection.rst

 SSHClient
 ---------

 This is an extension of paramiko.SSHClient that adds a timeout to the output read attempts.
-It can be used transparently the same way the paramiko SSHClient is used.
+It can be used transparently the same way the paramiko SSHClient is used or with the added ``timeout`` parameter.

 .. autosummary::
    :toctree: api